REALWorld Law

 In order for the relief to apply, the property must be acquired for a consideration equal to the market value of the property (or if acquired from a relative, not less than 75% of the market value on the date acquired).
 This exemption applies to all persons regardless of how the real estate is acquired, ie individual or corporate.
 The relief does not extend to the disposal of shares in a company which derives its value or the greater part of its value from Irish real estate.

-The LPT, which came into effect from 1 July 2013, is a yearly tax payable on the market value of residential property.
+The Local Property Tax (LPT), which came into effect from 1 July 2013, is a yearly tax payable on the market value of residential property.
 The LPT is administered by the Revenue Commissioners.
 It is a self-assessed tax and the property owner must determine the market value of the property.
-The valuation date used to determine the market value of a property is 1 May 2013 and forms the basis for calculating the LPT for a four-year period from 2013 until 2016.
-The revised valuation date of 1 November 2016 has been postponed until 1 November 2019, therefore the LPT will continue to be based on the original valuation that applied in 2013.
+The LPT charge is based on the valuation of the property as at 1 November 2021.
+The valuation on this date determines the LPT charge for each year up to 2025.

 Italy